fnalways/terminus-docs/docs/overview/introduction/getting-started/windows.md

       hostname=terminus # Set the hostname for the WSL instance
       ```

    c.
-Shut down Ubuntu in PowerShell and restart it.
+Shut down Ubuntu in PowerShell:

       ```PowerShell
       wsl --shutdown Ubuntu-22.04
       ```

+      Then, searching for `Ubuntu-22.04` in the **Start** menu, and launch it by clicking on the Ubuntu icon.

    d.
 In Ubuntu, modify the hosts file and the `resolv.conf` file: